OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 ~~~~~~~~~~~~~~~

 The option engine-analysis provides information for signature writers
-about how Suricata organises signatures internally.
+about how Suricata organizes signatures internally.

 Like mentioned before, signatures have zero or more patterns on which
 they can match.
 Only one of these patterns will be used by the multi